Project Information

 The project consists of design and construction of a major stormwater conveyance system that includes more than 8,000 linear feet of box culvert, pipes, and drainage inlets.
 An aesthetically pleasing pond will be developed to provide water quality treatment prior to stormwater being discharged through a new outfall to Hillsborough Bay.
 State-of-the-art green infrastructure solutions will also be incorporated to reduce the discharge of nutrients, oils and greases, and floating debris into Hillsborough Bay.

-environmental property acquisition, known as MacDill 48 Park, located off MacDill Avenue just south of Interbay Boulevard.
+The project includes improvements to the City’s 48-acre environmental property acquisition, known as MacDill 48 Park, located off MacDill Avenue just south of Interbay Boulevard.
 The property was originally purchased in 2002 through the Environmental Lands Acquisition Protection Program (ELAPP) administered by Hillsborough County to protect and preserve the property.
-Subsequently, the City took ownership and control of the property and with this project will now enhance the diverse environmental habitat it contains, provide for passive park activities, reduce the hazard of brush fires, and provide for water quality treatment of stormwater runoff.
+Subsequently, the City took ownership and control of the property and with this project, has enhanced the diverse environmental habitat it contains, provided for passive park activities, reduced the hazard of brush fires, and provided for water quality treatment of stormwater runoff.

 The map of the MacDill 48 site shows the preliminary design concept of the regional pond layout, pending final data collection, regulatory agency requirements and public input.